DAY 1 - Overnight Flight to Europe.

 DAY 2 - FRANCE..Arrival at Paris Airport.

 Upon arrival, disembark, clear passport control and collect your luggage.
 Refer to your “Arrival Instructions” page in your Trip Documents for directions on where and when to meet your tour manager.
 Board the deluxe motor coach for the transfer from the airport to your Paris hotel and enjoy your first impressions of the “City of Light.”
 After check-in, freshen-up and relax.
 The balance of the day is yours to rest up from the flight, or to jump start your exploration of Paris.
-Consider taking an afternoon walk through the colorful old town section of Montmartre, crowned with the imposing Sacré-Cœur Basilica, from which one has a beautiful view of Paris.
-Dinner is independent so that you may determine where, what and when suits you best on your first evening.
+Consider taking an afternoon walk through the colorful old town section of Montmartre, where you can view Paris from its highest point at Sacré-Cœur Basilica.
+An independent dinner on this first evening in Europe allows you the choice of light fluffy crêpe or a leisurely Parisian meal.

 DAY 3 - FRANCE . .
 Paris.

 A full day to explore one of the world’s trendiest cities.
 Before beginning your free time, we suggest joining the optional Seine River Cruise excursion for unsurpassed views of some of the city’s major sights.
 In order to help you choose one or two attractions for your free time, your tour manager will familiarize you with the principal sights, such as the Notre Dame Cathedral, Eiffel Tower, Opera (Palais Garnier), Louvre Museum (open daily except Tuesdays), Galeries Lafayette department store, and Champs Élysées.
 Tonight, join your fellow tour members for a “Welcome to Europe/Get- acquainted” dinner at a festive Paris bistro.
 (Breakfast, Dinner)

 DAY 4 - FRANCE . .
 Paris - Burgundy Wine Region - Beaune.